 This permitting gives you the authority to place your garbage dumpster on the street, parkways, roadways, sidewalks, public alleys, and other spaces managed by the City of Columbus.

-Obtaining a dumpster permit in Columbus is pretty straightforward, but first, you need to understand if such a permit is necessary for your project.
+Obtaining a dumpster permit in Columbus is pretty straightforward, but first, you must understand if such a permit is necessary for your project.

 The City of Columbus offers online applications for occupancy and other construction-related permits, so you don’t have to go to the public service department.

-It will take between three to ten business days for the city to complete your dumpster permit processing.
+It will take three to ten business days for the city to process your dumpster permit.

-If the department approves your Columbus dumpster permit, you can go ahead and print it out ready for use.
+If the department approves your Columbus dumpster permit, you can print it out and have it ready for use.

-Remember that a dumpster permit is a temporary right-of-way permitting that is only effective within the dates you applied.
+Remember that a dumpster permit is a temporary right-of-way permit only effective within the dates you applied.

 Should you need to extend the public street use, you might want to apply for another permit or check with The City of Columbus for more options.